-Throughout our district we have been working to carry out the energy efficiency strategies recommended as part of the SEE Program.
+Since 2011, throughout our district we have been working to carry out the energy efficiency strategies recommended as originally part of the SEE Program.
 To monitor our progress, utility bill data is tracked and reported quarterly for each facility.
 Utility tracking allows us to monitor energy use, identify opportunities and adjust our approach as we move forward.
-District wide, we have reduced our energy use by 22% over the summer from June through August 2015 compared to the baseline year.
+For example, district-wide, we reduced our energy usage by 22% over the summer from June through August 2015 compared to the baseline year.
+We look forward to continuing our savings trend.